autonomica/dault/README.md

-# dault
+# daut
-Implementation of the dault vocabulary and viewpoint
+Implementation of the daut vocabulary and viewpoint